inaimathi/langnostic/README.md

 ## ToDo

 - Revisit old blogs.
-NOW AT: `id:31`
+NOW AT: `id:33`
-- Some missing links in #29 - fill them in before committing it.
-- Post #21 is supposed to show an image we don't have in `static/` look into the blogspot blog; I think it's still up.
 - Post #13 (On Neutrinos) is haunted.
 Have a closer look later

 - Re-factor project into something sane
-	- PostMap and Post shouldn't be separate modules; just one named Posts
+	- Write utility functions for some of the stuff rom `Server.hs`
+	- Do some more processing before caching articles
 	- Don't worry; plenty mode.
 Add to this list as you go.

 - `BGG Data Sifting`, `cl-notebook Thoughts` and `cl-notebook introductory thoughts` all have issues with the translation-from-markdown approach.
 Figure out what to do about this (also, `cl-notebook` obviously needs an export-to-markdown feature)